dpwynne/volleyWP/README.md

 2. Include team and opponent ratings (of some kind) in the models used to estimate the attack values.
 Thus, not hard-coding the PWP matrix and allowing this to be different for each team.
 3. Same as #2, but for the multinomial regression models and add multinomial regression models for freeball and serve based on team/opponent ratings.
 4. Convert set/match point win probabilities using functions in volleysim package.
 (May have to duplicate this if they're hidden functions)
 5. Write function to remove block/reception and parcel out individual player values to the preceding attack/serve.
 This will remove some weird edge cases that (hopefully) shouldn't mess with the values too much.
+(Typically these edge cases happen when two players are each credited with a block or reception.)
 6. Write vignette giving example workflow.